-Cheese grater, fine gauge for preparing beeswax.
+Fine gauge for preparing beeswax.

-Labels - Sticky food labels / Glass permanent marker pen / Card tags and strings etc
+Sticky food labels / Glass permanent marker pen / Card tags and strings etc

-String - for tying and drying herbs.
+For tying and drying herbs.
 Use natural fibers such as hemp or nettle.

-Rubber gloves - for squeezing heat infused oils from herb
+For squeezing heat infused oils from herb

 Kitchen knife / Herb blade

-Chopping board - I prefer wood
+Chopping board (I prefer wood)

-Paper bags - for collecting, drying and storing herbs.
+For collecting, drying and storing herbs.
 I save clean, once-used paper bags from shopping.

 Tea strainer (or use kitchen sieve)

-Old big socks - a tip from Glennie Kindred - if you can't store herbs in a dark place them put storage jars in old socks to keep them dark.
+A tip from Glennie Kindred - if you can't store herbs in a dark place them put storage jars in old socks to keep them dark.